Service Leadership

 In Tech Fleet, we call this "Service Leadership" as all teammates are leaders in service to others' growth.

-In this style, the leader focuses on developing and mentoring employees, providing guidance and support to help them grow and improve.
-A manager provides direction, and allows teams to decide how they carry out the outcomes.
-The managers empower employees to take ownership of their work.
+In this style, each individual on a team focuses on developing and mentoring others, providing guidance and support to help them grow and improve.

-All managers and all team mates should act as servant leaders to each other, those around them, those âaboveâ them, or those âbelowâ them in any organizationâs hierarchy.
+All team mates should act as servant leaders to each other, those around them, those “above” them, or those “below” them in any organization’s hierarchy.

 Yes, that means you!
 Even the apprentices, even the interns, even the observers, are service leaders on Agile teams!
 NOT just the co-leads!

-Being a service leader means you're not telling people what to do or giving them the answer, or preventing them from failing.
+2. You're not telling people what to do or giving them the answer, or preventing them from failing.

-Everyone on Agile Teams is a service leader to each other.
-It is crucial to give everyone on the team, including the interns and juniors and apprentices, the power to make decisions and feel like they are a crucial part of the team success.
-In this each teammate must serve each others' growth.
-Growth must be prioritized over everything else, even strict deadlines.
+It is crucial to give everyone on the team the power to make decisions and feel like they are a crucial part of the team success.

 A person named Robert Greenleaf made this term in the 1970's with his essay, The Servant As Leader.